-- 2. Proposals for residential development in an eligible Large or Small Rural Settlement will be supported where: - a) it does not exceed the housing requirement in the eligible settlement identified in Part 1, individually or cumulatively with planning permissions (granted since 1 April 2018) as identified within the Bassetlaw Rural Monitoring Framework or through site allocations in this Local Plan and/or respective made neighbourhood plans. - b) the site is located within a development boundary, where appropriate; - c) the scheme does not significantly harm the character and built form in that part of the settlement; - d) it does not significantly harm the openness and distinctiveness of the surrounding countryside, where appropriate; - e) the scheme maintains the physical separation between settlements; - f) it prioritises the re-use of previously developed land where possible and avoids the use of the most versatile agricultural land; - g) it positively responds to the design principles as identified in Policy ST35, and any relevant characterisation studies informing a made neighbourhood plan; - 3.
-Where the growth requirement for an eligible Large or Small Rural Settlement has been achieved, additional residential development will only be supported where it can be demonstrated that it has the support of the community through the preparation of a neighbourhood plan (including a review), or through a developerled pre-application community consultation where it is proposing:
+- 2. All proposals for residential development in an eligible Large or Small Rural Settlement will be supported where: - a) it does not exceed the housing requirement for the eligible settlement identified in Part 1, individually or cumulatively with completed sites and planning permissions (granted since 1 April 2020) as identified within the Bassetlaw Rural Monitoring Framework and/or through site allocations in this Local Plan and/or relevant made neighbourhood plans; - b) the site is located within a development boundary, where appropriate; - c) the scheme does not significantly harm the character and built form in that part of the settlement;

+- d) it does not significantly harm the openness and distinctiveness of the surrounding countryside, where appropriate; - e) the scheme maintains the physical separation between settlements, where appropriate; - f) it prioritises the re-use of previously developed land where possible and minimises the use of the most versatile agricultural land; - g) it positively responds to the design principles as identified in Policy ST35, and any relevant characterisation studies informing a made neighbourhood plan; - h) it provides well-designed, safe and convenient access for all, including where appropriate, connections and improvements to existing infrastructure to promote walking, cycling, and the use of public transport. - 3.
+Where the growth requirement for an eligible Large or Small Rural Settlement has been achieved, additional residential development will only be supported in those eligible settlements where it can be demonstrated that: - a) it has the support of the community through the preparation of a neighbourhood plan (including a review); or - b) in the absence of a Neighbourhood Plan through a developer-led pre-application community consultation, in accordance with the Statement of Community Involvement and Rural Settlement Implementation Guide, where it is proposing: - i. infill development within the existing built form of a scale that does not significantly harm the character and built form in that part of the settlement; - ii. the appropriate conversion of an existing building(s) and/or is to bring previously developed land into residential use and would enhance its immediate surroundings; - iii. accommodation for forestry or agricultural workers in accordance with Policy 34. - iv. a design of exceptional quality, that is appropriate to its local context which would significantly enhance its immediate setting in accordance with Policy ST35; - v. a rural exception site and/or First Homes exception site in accordance with Policy ST29.